0xGorilla/nxtp/README.md

 Post this object (a "bid") to the auctioneer.
 Note: if the router does not have enough funds for the transfer, they may also provide only part of the transfer's value, which gets split across multiple routers in the network.

 -The sequencer collects bids from routers and allows routers 30 seconds per transfer to send bids.
-After this time, sequencer will select a bid randomly (selection process TBD) and submit the payload which contains the router's signature to the relayer network to be submitted to chain.
+After this time, the sequencer will select a bid randomly (selection process TBD) and submit the payload which contains the router's signature to the relayer network to be submitted on-chain.

 -When a given bid is submitted to chain, the contracts will do the following:
 Check that there are enough funds available for the transaction.